 While ‘Delhi-belly’ may be an acceptable, almost expected, hazard of travel off the beaten track, you’ll want to ensure that you’ve taken precautions against more serious diseases that you may encounter on your adventures abroad.

-The best protection, of course, is preparation, and the Foreign & Commonwealth Office promotes forward thinking through its ‘Know Before You Go’ campaign.
+The best protection, of course, is preparation, and the Foreign, Commonwealth & Development Office promotes forward thinking through its ‘Know Before You Go’ campaign.
 The campaign, which began in 2001, promotes some basic steps to ensuring a trouble- and disease-free trip.

 While some issues like avian flu and SARS tend to hog the headlines, malaria continues to be one of the greatest threats to travellers to Asia, Africa and South America.
 There have also been outbreaks in unexpected destinations such as Jamaica.
 Each year, some 1,750 people return to the UK with malaria, which is always serious and potentially fatal.
 Taking the appropriate medication for your destination – not all strains of malaria are the same – and taking it correctly is the only way to ensure you aren’t one of them.